Rees-Mogg questions whether Government seeks to remain aligned with EU

 He said the new approach would “provide legal certainty on which EU laws fall away at the end of the year and will ensure that Parliament, ministers and officials are free to focus on more reform of retained EU law, and to do so faster”.

+Mr Tomlinson later added that the 600 laws identified for reform were “not the limit of the Government’s ambitions” and that “more reforms are planned”.

+He went on: “Others have asked if this is a change in direction, no. This is a different way of doing the same thing, potentially with better and faster results.”

-The Government is seeking to reject changes made by the Lords, including a desire for greater parliamentary oversight and a “non-regression” requirement aimed at ensuring current environmental protections or food safety standards are not weakened.
+The Government overturned a series of changes made to the Bill by the Lords, including a desire for greater parliamentary oversight and a “non-regression” requirement aimed at ensuring current environmental protections or food safety standards are not weakened.